-Housing Authority of the County of San Joaquin is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of July 7th, 2020, Housing Authority of the County of San Joaquin has 1 waiting lists that are open now or opening soon.
+Housing Authority of the County of San Joaquin is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 Housing Authority of the County of San Joaquin serves San Joaquin County.

 |Housing Authority of the County of San Joaquin Project-Based Voucher||Closed|

 |Housing Authority of the County of San Joaquin Senior Project-Based Voucher||Closed|

 |Housing Authority of the County of San Joaquin Public Housing||Closed|